ncatlab/nlab-content/pages/5/3/8/0/835/content.md

 [[!include monoidal category > pentagonator]]

-This says that any of the possible ways to use several of the 3-simpleces to compose a bunch of compsable 2-morphisms are actually equal.
+This says that any of the possible ways to use several of the 3-simplices to compose a bunch of composable 2-morphisms are actually equal.

 ### Homotopy 2-types